SaadDAHMANI/sefar/README.md

 # Important

-**In the current version, binary and parallel optimization are implemented exclusively for the Growth Optimizer (GO).
+**In the current version, binary and parallel optimization are implemented exclusively for the Equilibrium Optimizer (EO) and Growth Optimizer (GO) .
 Soon, these features will be available for the other algorithms as well.**

 ## Binary optimization